-Subglottic cysts are almost always associated with a period of intubation.
-They may occur as single or multiple cysts and may obstruct most of the airway beneath the larynx.
-These small cysts are often filled with clear or tan fluid.
+Subglottic cysts are almost always associated with a period of intubation and may obstruct most of the airway beneath the larynx.
+They may occur as one or multiple small cysts often filled with clear or tan fluid.
 Subglottic stenosis is commonly associated with subglottic cysts.

 Endoscopic view of multiple subglottic cysts.

-There are a few different methods a doctor might use to diagnose subglottic cysts:
+There are a few different methods your doctor might use to diagnose subglottic cysts:

 There is a small chance that cysts will recur after they're deflated, so your child should be scoped again a few months later.

 Ransom ER, Antunes MB, Smith LP, Jacobs IN.
 Microdebrider resection of acquired subglottic cysts: Case series and review of the literature.
 Int J Pediatr Otorhinolaryngol.
 Int J Pediatr Otorhinolaryngol.
 2009 Dec;73(12):1833-6.
 Epub 2009 Oct 17.